brandonduran/modis_cloud_radiative_kernels/README.md

 # modis_cloud_radiative_kernels

-Code for decomposing the shortwave effective radiative forcing from aerosol-cloud interactions (SW ERFaci) into components associated with the Twomey effect and LWP and CF adjustments is provided along with the associated SW cloud radiative kernel.
+Code for decomposing the shortwave effective radiative forcing from aerosol-cloud interactions (SW ERFaci) from liquid clouds into components associated with the Twomey effect and LWP and CF adjustments is provided along with the associated SW cloud radiative kernel.

 ## References
 - Zelinka, M. D., S. A. Klein, and D. L. Hartmann, 2012: [Computing and Partitioning Cloud Feedbacks Using